💡 Key Takeaways

-Here’s a few ways you can practice getting used to your CPAP equipment:
+To achieve continuous CPAP compliance, here are a few ways you can practice getting used to your CPAP machine and mask:

-- If you’re having a hard time getting used to wearing a mask at night, try wearing it while you’re awake.
+- If you’re having a hard time getting used to the mask, try wearing it while you’re awake

-- If you’re just hanging around, watching TV or reading, put on your mask and turn the machine on.
-The more you experience the air pressure in the CPAP mask, the faster you’ll get used to it.
+- If you’re just watching TV or reading, put on your mask and turn the machine on.
+The more you experience the air pressure in the CPAP mask, the faster you’ll get used to it

 Talk to Your Physician

 Open communication with your doctor about your CPAP therapy experience is so important, especially when you first start out.
-Each individual and case is different, so be sure to let your doctor know how your experience is going and any issues or concerns you have.
+Each individual is different, so be sure to let your doctor know how your experience is going and don’t hesitate to communicate any issues or concerns you have.

-There may be some hidden problems that your physician has seen before and can help solve if you describe your experience to them in detail.
-Some hidden problems with relatively simple solutions include mask leaks, incorrect air pressure, and mask discomfort.
+Some issues—including mask leaks, incorrect air pressure, and mask discomfort—can have relatively simple solutions.
 Open communication with your physician could be the difference between feeling better sooner rather than later.

 1. Weaver, Terri E. et al. Relationship Between Hours of CPAP Use and Achieving Normal Levels of Sleepiness and Daily Functioning Published in the medical journal Sleep in 2007: 711–719.
 Accessed on October 18, 2018..